 Safety is our priority

 While safety has always been our core value, Xcel Energy first launched the Wildfire Protection Program in 2019 to identify, evaluate, and proactively minimize the risk of wildfire caused by our infrastructure.
-The program includes work in the following 17 Colorado counties: Boulder, Clear Creek, Gilpin, Jefferson, Larimer, Summit, Garfield, Mesa, Eagle, Park, Rio Grande, Lake, Chaffee, Alamosa, Costilla, Conejos, and Saguache.
+The program includes work throughout most of our service territory west of I-25 in the foothills and western Colorado.

 We recognize that wildfires pose a significant threat to our customers, communities and our state as a whole – and we are proactively taking steps to minimize ignition risks associated with operating our system.
 Our cross-functional Wildfire Mitigation team works together to:

-- Accelerate inspections in identified Wildfire Risk Zones—and conduct new and enhanced inspections on equipment—to further identify potential safety concerns.
+- Accelerate inspections in identified Wildfire Risk Zones—and conduct new and enhanced inspections on equipment and poles—to further identify and address potential safety concerns.

-- Replace equipment and poles that pose an increased risk and explore the use of new technologies to further reduce risk.
+- Replace equipment and poles that pose an increased risk and explore the use of new technologies.

-- Conduct enhanced vegetation management in the areas around structures and equipment.
+- Conduct enhanced vegetation management in the areas around structures, corridors and equipment.

 - Work directly with communities, first responders

-andother stakeholders to inform, educate andgather feedback for our program.
+andother stakeholders to inform, educate, gather and incorporate feedback for our programs.

 How we’re strengthening our system

-We’re making strategic investments and improvements to bolster the power grid, build resilience and increase situational awareness to enhance the region’s ability to respond to wildfires.
-The team oversees three main bodies of work: Community and stakeholder outreach plans, operational and situational awareness efforts, and system hardening initiatives.
+We’re making strategic investments and improvements to bolster the power grid, build resilience and increase situational awareness to mitigate the risk of asset-caused wildfires.
+Our team oversees three main bodies of work: Community and stakeholder outreach plans, operational and situational awareness efforts, and system hardening initiatives.